Psalm 89 Story Behind

 The Story Behind the Psalm shows how each part of the psalm fits together into a single coherent whole.
 Whereas most semantic analysis focuses on discrete parts of a text such as the meaning of a word or phrase, Story Behind the Psalm considers the meaning of larger units of discourse, including the entire psalm.

-The goal of this layer is to reconstruct and visualise a mental representation of the text as the earliest hearers/readers might have conceptualised it.
+The goal of this layer is to reconstruct and visualize a mental representation of the text as the earliest hearers/readers might have conceptualized it.
 We start by identifying the propositional content of each clause in the psalm, and then we identify relevant assumptions implied by each of the propositions.
-During this process, we also identify and analyse metaphorical language (“imagery”).
+During this process, we also identify and analyze metaphorical language (“imagery”).
 Finally, we try to see how all of the propositions and assumptions fit together to form a coherent mental representation.
-The main tool we use for structuring the propositions and assumptions is a story triangle, which visualises the rise and fall of tension within a semantic unit.
-Although story triangles are traditionally used to analyse stories in the literary sense of the word, we use them at this layer to analyse “stories” in the cognitive sense of the word—i.e., a story as a sequence of propositions and assumptions that has tension.
+The main tool we use for structuring the propositions and assumptions is a story triangle, which visualizes the rise and fall of tension within a semantic unit.
+Although story triangles are traditionally used to analyze stories in the literary sense of the word, we use them at this layer to analyze “stories” in the cognitive sense of the word—i.e., a story as a sequence of propositions and assumptions that has tension.

 Story Behind Explainer